 - Includes: Rechargeable brush, brush head, 220v charger

 For those interested in a stripped-down electric toothbrush from a leading brand, the Oral-B Pro 1000 delivers all the essential features without excessive bells and whistles.
 It includes a two-minute timer that pulses every thirty seconds to direct you to a different mouth quadrant.
 While the brush has only one mode, its included pressure sensor stops pulsations when you’re brushing too hard and need to ease up.
 Expect it to last a week or longer between charges.

-At under $40, this brush is one of the more affordable mainstream options.
-The rechargeable base is compatible with various brush heads from Oral B, including ones for sensitive teeth or that focus on whitening or flossing.
+At $40, this brush is one of the more affordable mainstream options.
+The rechargeable base is compatible with various brush heads from Oral B, including ones for sensitive teeth and others that focus on whitening or flossing.
 You can also purchase compatible brush heads (View Price on Amazon) designed to be 100% recyclable, so long as you ship them back to the manufacturer.

 However, this brush loses points for environmental sustainability.
 Its low price point means it’s made of relatively cheap plastic materials and isn’t likely to last as long as more expensive models.
-One point in its favor is that the toothbrush base is compatible with recyclable brush heads, so you can cut down on your trash production.
+But as stated above, one point in its favor is that the toothbrush base is compatible with recyclable brush heads, so you can cut down on your trash production.

-Its patented design runs entirely on human power—no cords or batteries are required.
-You’ll twist the spring-loaded handle a few times to load energy in the motor, and it will release the brushing power equivalent to an electric toothbrush, or about 80,000 oscillations per two minutes.
+The Be.
+Brush’s patented design runs entirely on human power—no cords or batteries are required.
+You’ll twist the spring-loaded handle a few times to load energy in the motor, and it will release the brushing power equivalent to an electric toothbrush, or about 80,000 oscillations within a two-minute run time.

 In fact, the brush includes an auto-shutoff after two minutes of runtime and has a 120-gram pressure sensor that prevents over-vigorous brushing.
 The company claims to have carefully calibrated the design to meet the American Dental Association’s standards for safe brushing.